MSR Access 3

-Tent manufacturers constantly are pushing the limits of weight and weather protection, and 4-season tents designed to withstand harsh conditions tend to fall on the heavy side of the spectrum.
-MSR’s Access series, on the other hand, brings minimalism to the 4-season world, with stripped-down tents designed specifically with “treeline” winter camping and with backcountry touring in mind.
-With the 3-person version coming in at a feathery 4 pounds 12 ounces, the tent had us excited but with slight trepidations.
+Outdoor equipment manufacturers constantly are pushing the limits of weight and weather protection, but 4-season tents designed to withstand harsh conditions still tend to fall on the heavy side of the spectrum.
+MSR’s Access series, on the other hand, brings minimalism to the 4-season world, with stripped-down tents designed specifically with “treeline” winter camping and backcountry touring in mind.
+With the three-person version coming in at a feathery 4 pounds 6 ounces, the tent had us excited but with slight trepidations.
 What we found after several backcountry ski trips in the Whistler backcountry and our local North Shore Mountains is that the Access serves as an excellent winter base camp and punches well above its weight class.
 Below we break down the MSR Access’s weight, weather protection, ventilation, interior space and storage, build quality, and more.
 To see how the Access stacks up, see our article on the best 4-season tents.

 Weight (or lack thereof) is one of the distinguishing features of the MSR Access, meriting discussion at the top of this review.
-With all of its bits and pieces, our 3-person Access came in at 4 pounds 12 ounces (the 2-person weighs around 4 pounds total).
-This is considerably lighter than the minimum weight of other double-wall, base camp-style tents like The North Mountain 25 (8 pounds 8 ounces) and Mountain Hardware Trango 2 (8 pounds 15 ounces), despite those models having less room.
+Our three-person MSR Access came in at 4 pounds 6 ounces (the two-person weighs 3 pounds 10 ounces).
+This is considerably lighter than the minimum weight of other double-wall, basecamp-style tents like The North Face Mountain 25 (8 pounds 13 ounces) and MSR Remote 2 (6 pounds 8 ounces), despite those models having less room.
 Though we typically sleep only two in our tent, we opted for the roomier Access 3 so that we could comfortably winter camp with our large dog.

 We’ve used the MSR Access for several snowy backcountry expeditions, the first of which was at treeline.
 MSR has made it clear that the Access is designed for treeline pitches rather than the alpine (from our test of MSR's Remote 2, it's the more suitable option for mountaineering).
 Other than the first trip however, the remainder of our outings were in the alpine and the Access performed as we expect a 4-season tent would.

-With 14 tabs for guy lines, it’s easy to be strategic while securing the Access 3.
+With 14 tabs for guy lines, it’s easy to be strategic while securing the MSR Access 3.
 Mid-level and higher guy lines hold the tent in place, and we experienced steady winds of roughly 30 kilometers while camping in the Whistler alpine with absolutely no effect on the tent.
 Once inside, there were no drafts or concerns for the tent’s structural integrity.
-We did have snow walls to protect the gap, but we are confident in the Access’s ability to withstand gusts and are excited to use it in the barren, high-altitude of the Peruvian Andes.
+We did have snow walls to protect the gap, but we are confident in the Access’s ability to withstand gusts after using it in the barren, high-altitude Peruvian Andes.

 Moisture always is a risk with spring ski conditions at treeline, and on our first venture it rained heavily.
 However, we remained comfortable as we listened to the downpour outside.
 The ripstop nylon fly has a DuraShield polyurethane coating to repel water, and despite some torrential nights, we always remained dry.
 In addition, the bathtub-style floor successfully kept water from trickling in at the base.
 Similar to other MSR tents we have tested like the 3-season FreeLite, water protection seems to be a strongpoint of the Access.

-The Access 3 is meant to perform as a base camp tent as opposed to a minimalist alpine shelter.
+The MSR Access 3 is meant to perform as a basecamp tent as opposed to a minimalist alpine shelter.
 And after spending even a few days in it, it’s clear that it would be comfortable even while waiting out inclement weather.
-With 41 square feet of interior space and a height of 47 inches, the 3-person version of the Access is extremely roomy—luxurious even.
-Admittedly, we have become used to 2-person shelters, but we were still pleasantly surprised by the roominess, even with a large sprawling canine.
-Keeping in mind that the 3-person Access weighs the same or less than many 2-person, 4-season tents, the weight savings clearly is not the result of skimping on interior space.
+With 41 square feet of interior space and a height of 47 inches, the three-person version of the Access is extremely roomy—luxurious even.
+Admittedly, we have become used to two-person shelters, but we were still pleasantly surprised by the roominess, even with a large sprawling canine.
+Keeping in mind that the three-person Access weighs the same or less than many two-person, 4-season tents, the weight savings clearly is not the result of skimping on interior space.

 Knowing that the Access was less robust, we’ve treated ours more gingerly than we typically treat our winter gear, but thus far we have had no issues with the seams, zippers, or poles.
 It has withstood a variety of tough conditions without issue.
 It’s worth noting that we didn’t experience extreme winds on any of our trips, which could put the tent’s lightweight design to the test.